EternityForest/hardlinep2p/README.md

 Now look at foo.cert.hash that will be created.
 This is your key hash.
 Absolutely do not use the included certificates for anything real, generate your own, they are only there for consistent testing.

-On computer B, launch `python3 hardline.py` and visit e868423731872b8235a0adc9102bb45bb9e8321e.localhost:7009.
-You may have to retry a few times, but you should see the service.
+On computer B, launch `python3 hardline.py` and visit hfhfdysvtziz6-e868423731872b8235a0adc9102bb45bb9e8321e.localhost:7009(replace hfhfdysvtziz6-e868423731872b8235a0adc9102bb45bb9e8321e with your key hash file contents)  You may have to retry a few times, but you should see the service.

+The part of the URL after the dash must be kept as is, or it won't connect, but you can freely choose the part before(hfhfdysvtziz6), replacing it with up to 23 chars, so long as there are no dashes in it.
+This can be used either as a weak layer of password protection, or to add vanity text.
+You really shouldn't rely on the password though, it was only meant to protect from casual snoopers, and you can't have two services with dofferent freetext and the same main part of the URL.

 If you have Kivy installed, you can also run the GUI version.